aiyyat/Algorithms/README.md

 + Find a cycle - ```diligent algo student``` - DFS
 + Seven bridge of Koingsberg - given a graph is there a cycle such that each bridge can be visited exactly once? - ```diligent algo student``` - Eulers - a connected graph is Eulerean iff all vertices (excepting the start and ending ones) must have even degree.
 + Finding a cycle that visits every Vertex exactly once(Travelling salesman problem or Hamiltonian Cycle.) - ```Intractable``` - forms a Hamiltonion Cycle - Typical NP Complete Problem.
++ Given two graphs - are they identical except for the vertex names? ```No one knows``` We dont know how to classify the problem.
++ lay a graph in a plane such that there are no crossing edges - ```Hire an expert```- This is possible in linear time but too complicated to implement.
 ## Why Not?
 Dijkstras cannot be solved by DFS since now there is no way to decide if a node can be marked Visisted or not.